bredmold/build-tool/README.md

 To run a full build, try `silver-dollar -d ~/my/projects -a`.
 This will run a build that will not fail if you're missing projects locally.

-If you're feeling especially adventurous, you can try `silver-dollar -d ~/my/projects -c`.
-This will attempt to clone all the projects it thinks you're missing.

 Please be kind in evaluating the code.
 I used this project to learn Ruby.

 ## Future Plans